jdoleary/Spellmasons/docs/TasksCurrent.md

     - Damage reduction, negation, absorbtion (anti-archer defense spells)
         - Think of faster than light or into the breach

-- Bug: An archer with their center inside a wall cannot attack you
-    - I may be getting rid of height anyway when I do map creation so this may not matter
 - Bug: Can go negative mana if you cast too quickly
 - Bug: Had a scenario where i had a debugger on enterPortal and on image.show and 2nd client got `Cannot change character, player not found with id 8c502be8-631c-482a-9398-40155f77c21f`